tetraethylmethane/tetraethylmethane/README.md

 # K Swastik

-BS student in Data Science and B.Tech student in Electrical and Computer Engineering.
+BS student in Data Science and B.Tech student in Electronics and Communication Engineering.

-* Interested in Research and Development
+* Interested in Multidisciplinary Engineering Science, Research and Development